Wincent825/voice-chat/readme.md

 before you run the program, install python3 and run the command pip install SpeechRecognition

-I use the classical method of trail and error
+I use the classical method of trial and error